 - A bot may comment with suggestions.
 Generally we ask you to resolve these first before a maintainer will review your code.

 - If changes are requested and addressed, please request review to notify reviewers to take another look.

 - If you haven't already, please complete the Contributor License Agreement ("CLA").
 Complete your CLA here.

 If all goes well, your pull request will be merged.
 If it is not merged, maintainers will do their best to explain the reason why.

 Whenever you are ready to contribute code, check out our step-by-step guide to sending your first pull request, or read the How to Contribute Code page for more details.

 Tests help us prevent regressions from being introduced to the codebase.
-The GitHub repository is continuously tested using CircleCI and Appveyor, the results of which are available through the Checks functionality on commits and pull requests.
+The GitHub repository is continuously tested using CircleCI, the results of which are available through the Checks functionality on commits and pull requests.

 You can learn more about running and writing tests on the How to Run and Write Tests page.

 Contributions to React Native are not limited to GitHub.
 You can help others by sharing your experience using React Native, whether that is through blog posts, presenting talks at conferences, or simply sharing your thoughts on Twitter and tagging @ReactNative.